havardgulldahl/jottalib/README.md

 This will "mount" jottacloud as a folder on your system, allowing you to use your normal file system utilities to browse your account.

+0. Install `fusepy`

+       pip install fusepy

 1. Create a folder where you want your Jottacloud file system:

-       `mkdir $HOME/jottafs`
+       mkdir $HOME/jottafs

 2. Run Fuse:

-       `jottafuse.py $HOME/jottafs`
+       jottafuse.py $HOME/jottafs

 Note.
-Being a remote mounted folder, it won't be as snappy as a locally synchronised folder like the official JottaCloud client.
+Being a remote mounted folder, it won't be anywhere as snappy as a locally synchronised folder.
+Since everything has to go over the network, performance will suffer.

 ## QT models

 Take a look at qt.py, where you'll find a JFSModel(QtGui.QStandardItemModel) and various JFSNode(QtGui.QStandardItem) to match the jottacloud api.
+Remember to `pip install python-qt4`

 ## QT Gui